 The Bureau of Land Management (BLM) Buffalo Field Office (BFO) released their draft resource management plan (RMP) and supporting environmental impact statement (EIS) for a 90 day public review on June 28, 2013.
 The Draft RMP/EIS were prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, as amended, and the Federal Land Policy and Management Act (FLPMA) of 1976.

 Following the release of the Draft RMP/EIS, the BLM received 134 public comment letters and is currently revising the document, as appropriate, based on these comments.
-A Notice of Availability (NOA) announcing the release of the Proposed RMP and Final EIS is anticipated to be published in the Federal Register later this year.
+A Notice of Availability (NOA) announcing the release of the Proposed RMP and Final EIS is anticipated to be published in the Federal Register on August 1, 2014.
 Publication of the NOA will initiate the 30-day protest period and 60-day Governor’s consistency review.

 As part of the planning process, the BLM invites tribal, state, and local governments, as well as other federal agencies to serve as cooperating agencies in the preparation of the RMP.
 Cooperators play a key role in developing the RMP and EIS.
 Visit the Cooperating Agencies page to view a list of invited agencies.